 The process is a simple one: answer a few questions about the job and supply a job brief.
 Once you’ve hit submit, your job post is then sent through to the Twine team to be vetted before being made live on the platform.

 Already have your chosen freelancer picked out?
-Access "invite" option on their profile and select "Hire for new job".
+Access the "invite" option on their profile and select "Hire for new job".

 Read our full article for more info on: what details are needed for a job brief.